electricimp/TMP1x2/README.md

 #### Interrupt Conditions

 After a cold boot, only a temperature exceeding THigh will trigger an Alert.
 Once an Alert has occurred it will be used to determine the conditions for the next event.
-Neither a warm boot not the installation of new application code will clear the interrupt state.
+Neither a warm boot or the installation of new application code will clear the interrupt state.
 A measured temperature higher than THigh will only trigger an Alert if the *previous* Alert was triggered by the temperature dropping below TLow, or a cold boot has taken place.
 The temperature dropping below TLow will only trigger an event if the previous Alert was triggered by the temperature exceeding THigh.

 *See [Using Interrupts](#using-interrupts) for more information.*